scottwon/SEIRSModelSimulation_CourseProjectForComplexNetworkAnalysis/README.md

 2. If the linkage possibility is beyond a certain value, the public will fall into two distinct groups: the pros and the cons.
 This is the case of a heated debated issue: most people have definite attitudes and few people is equivocal about the issue.

-3. If the linkage possibility falls into a certain range, then the attitudes of the public will alter periodically.
+3. If the linkage possibility falls into a certain small range, then the attitudes of the public will alter periodically and there is a substantial proportion of people who stay eqivocal about the new ideas.
 In reality, fashion might spread like this.

 In my simulations, a small change of linkage possibility will cause the result to alter drastically, which indicates the chaotic behavior of the system.